- “Whether you think You Can or Think You Can’t, You’re Right.”

 Luckily a good friend of mine encouraged me to pursue CA and told me ‘You can do it, Ritu.
 At least give it a try!’

-And with those words of encouragement I enrolled for the CA course!
+And with those words of encouragement, I enrolled for the CA course!

-I gave my best and cleared the first two CA levels in the first attempt.
+I gave my best and cleared the first two CA levels on the first attempt.
 It was at this time that my family saw a rising star in me.
 Other CA students also started looking up to me for inspiration!

 Due to some issues, I could not appear for a few attempts.
 I felt the lowest in my life.
 All my aspirations were shattered.
 However, I was still persistent in my efforts.